 The Textile Society annual collectors’ fair in the North of England

 The Textile Society celebrates Manchester’s heritage as the powerhouse of British textile design and manufacture.
 The Manchester Antique and Vintage Textile Fair is the hub for all passionate collectors of textiles.
-It was the first antique fair to specialise entirely in historic textiles, and it has remained a key event in the textiles calendar for an astonishing twenty seven years.
+It was the first antique fair to specialise entirely in historic textiles, and it has remained a key event in the textiles calendar since 1992.
 From world textiles to mid-century modern, from Art Deco to vintage fashion, the fair is an exciting and abundant source for objects and ideas, wall art or wearables, the beautiful or the kitsch.

-Alongside numerous stalls of antique textiles, and displays by guilds, groups and recent graduates, visitors can dip into an extensive programme of talks that run throughout the day.
+The fair includes numerous stalls of antique textiles, and displays by guilds, groups and recent graduates.

 The Textile Society Manchester Antique and Vintage Textile Fair is not only about the past – it points directly to the future.
-Each year the fair showcases the work of new creatives shortlisted for the society’s generous student bursaries.
+Most years the fair showcases the work of new creatives shortlisted for the Society’s generous student bursaries.
 The competition attracts applications from every corner of the UK, and awards prizes of up to £1000 to selected BA and MA students who go on to become the future makers and designers of textiles.

 London Antique and Vintage Textile Fair

 The Textile Society annual collectors’ fair in Chelsea

 The Textile Society London Antique and Vintage Textile Fair offers an outstanding range of vintage fashion, antique textiles and costume sourced from around the world.
 Textiles from the 18th century up to the swinging 1960s and 70s, furnishings including pre-1950s rugs, and unique fashion accessories can be found here.
 Visitors can explore the fair for secondhand books, ephemera and advice on textile conservation.